Work Trends | Chapter 9

 A Workplace Divided: How Americans View Discrimination and Race on the Job

-The survey was conducted from September 28 to October 28, 2001, and is based on a total of 1,005 telephone interviews completed with adult members of the workforce in the contiguous United States.
+The survey was conducted from September 28 to October 28, 2001, and was based on a total of 1,005 telephone interviews with adult members of the workforce in the contiguous United States.

 - 915 Black workers,